keewenaw/dvwa-guide-2019/low/Challenge 10: XSS (DOM).md

 <br><br>
 <code>getimg();</code>

 First, we define the function <code>getImg()</code>.
 The first line of the function defines a new <code>img</code> web page element and stores that in the variable <code><b>img</b></code>.
-We specify the source of this new element as a fake web page (with a name of [whatever the user's cookie is]) and states that the page is hosted on our temporary web server.
+We specify the source of this new element as a fake web page with a name set to whatever the user's cookie is set to.
+It then states that the page is hosted on our temporary web server.
 It then puts the final <code>img</code> element at the bottom of the web page.
 Finally, we execute the function.

-Let's save this file as <code>a.js</code> and place it in our web server root.
+Let's save this file as "a.js" and place it in our web server root.

 <h4><b>Running the Payload</b></h4>